 Our Gonzales truck accident attorneys can represent you in cases involving:

-• Speeding.
+- Speeding.
 Some truck drivers will speed or otherwise operate their vehicles recklessly to cover more ground and meet their quotas.
+If you were injured in a crash involving a speeding driver, our Gonzales car accident attorneys can help you recover the compensation you deserve.

-• Negligent hiring by a trucking company.
-Trucking companies have an obligation to sufficiently screen the drivers they hire to ensure they are qualified and trustworthy.
+- Negligent hiring by a trucking company.
+Trucking companies should sufficiently screen the drivers they hire to ensure they are qualified and trustworthy.
 If a trucking company fails to appropriately evaluate job candidates, it could be putting someone incapable behind the wheel of a massive vehicle.

 Like any other motorist, truckers owe a duty of care to other drivers whenever they get behind the wheel.
 They breach that duty of care when they behave recklessly or violate the rules of the road.
 However, the truck driver is not always the exclusive liable party in an accident.
 Other parties may also be responsible for your injuries.